QMSTR/qmstr/doc/content/introduction/why-qmstr.md

 by [Endocode](https://endocode.com).
 With the launch of the
-[Linux Foundation](https://www.linuxfoundation.org) [Automated Compliance Tooling (ACT)](https://www.linuxfoundation.org/press-release/2018/12/the-linux-foundation-to-launch-new-tooling-project-to-improve-open-source-compliance/) project, QMSTR will incubate there together with other FOSS complaince like [Fossology](https://www.fossology.org/).
+[Linux Foundation](https://www.linuxfoundation.org) [Automated Compliance Tooling (ACT)](https://www.linuxfoundation.org/press-release/2018/12/the-linux-foundation-to-launch-new-tooling-project-to-improve-open-source-compliance/) project, QMSTR will incubate there together with other FOSS compliance like [Fossology](https://www.fossology.org/).
 Since summer 2018, Endocode is part of the [FASTEN](https://www.fasten-project.eu/) consortium that got funded for three years by the European Commission